cbrgott/CEassigment/README.md

 # CEassignment

-In this repository you will find a Jupyter notebook with the assignment of implement a 2 layers neural network.
+In this repository you will find a Jupyter notebook with the assignment of implementing a 2 layers neural network.

 ## Requirements